Plaxton: 1960s and 1970s

-The first major update of the Panorama Elite was unveiled at the 1970 Commercial Motor Show in London.
-The changes though relatively subtle were very relevant to a product that had so far enjoyed wide acclaim and sale.
+The first major update of the Panorama Elite was unveiled at the 1970 Commercial Motor Show in London, with relatively subtle changes.

 The Panorama Elite II range built on the success of the Panorama I and Panorama Elite.
 The front grill was squared up although it still used the same twin headlight layout.
 The first bay on the near side was tidied up so the top of the window was in line with all the other side windows.
 Parcel racks were redesigned so the supply of fresh air and light output was more readily available.
 The service units were now mounted front to back instead of side to side and were much slimmer to maximise on headroom when leaving the seats.
 Crash padding was provided along the inner side of the racks in the form of black PVC squares filled with padding.
 The dashboard was again improved as was the front cabinet.
 The rear of the vehicle still used the soup plates from the previous range.

 The Panorama Elite III was the last in the Elite series.
 Improvements continued to the basic Elite design; this included rear lighting, rear emergency door and subtle changes to the front grill.
 The rear emergency door was brought about by changes in legislation and did improve the offside appearance of the Elite, however some early Mark IIIs were completed with front emergency doors.
 The rear lights abandoned the soup plates in favour of tall lozenge shaped lights and the name badges were re-located from between the side bright metal strips at the back to the front just behind the front door.

-All three marques of the Elite range were available with bus grant specification front doors and interiors, although this option was late for Panorama Elite and only a few built.
+All three marks of the Elite range were available with bus grant specification front doors and interiors, although this option was late for Panorama Elite and only a few built.
 It was however a very popular option for the Mark II and Mark III.
 To complement this destination blinds were also available in both the front grille and on the roof or front dome for front radiator chassis.
 This became known as "the Bristol Dome" due to the popularity of orders from the National Bus Company for coaches on Bristol RELH and REMH chassis.